team-sviluppo/cheshire-cat-switch-user-role/README.md

 # What is this?
-This is a plugin (tool) for the [Cheshire Cat Project](https://github.com/pieroit/cheshire-cat), allowing to change the the default Agent behavior (the Cheshire Cat from Alice's adventures in wonderland) and reset the episodic memory.
+This is a plugin (tool) for the [Cheshire Cat Project](https://github.com/pieroit/cheshire-cat), allowing to change the default Agent behavior (the Cheshire Cat from Alice's adventures in wonderland) and reset the episodic memory.
 This plugin is useful when you want to give specific context to the Language Model.

 # Install
 Download the **chesire-cat-switch-user-role** folder into the **cheshire-cat/core/cat/plugins** one.